-AWS Route 53 Pricing Guide: Hosted Zones, DNS Queries, Health Checks
+AWS Route 53 Pricing: Hosted Zones, Queries, Health Checks, and Traffic Flow

-- Hosted zones: how many zones you maintain across environments/accounts
+- Hosted zones: how many public and private zones you maintain across environments/accounts

 - Health checks: if you use DNS-level health checks or endpoint monitoring